transmissions11/solcurity/README.md

 ## Structs

-- `S1` - Are the members split on 256 boundaries?
+- `S1` - Is a struct necessary?
+Can the variable be packed raw in storage?
-- `S2` - Can any members be a smaller type?
+- `S2` - Are its fields packed together (if possible)?

 ## Functions